-If you’ve been fortunate enough to enjoy passive income from your investments, it’s vitally important to understand how you will be taxed on those gains and losses.
-Understanding how the IRS classifies passive income versus non passive income could make or break your potential return on investment.
-The more you know, the more prepared you’ll be come tax season.
-Let’s start with the basics…
+If you’ve been fortunate enough to enjoy passive income from your investments, it’s crucial to understand how passive income is taxed.
+Understanding how the IRS classifies passive income versus non-passive income could make or break your potential return on investment.
+The more you know, the more prepared you’ll be for tax season, So let’s start with the basics.

 What is Passive Activity?

-As outlined by the IRS, material participation is defined as involvement in the activity of a business on a regular, continuous and substantial basis.
+As outlined by the IRS, material participation is defined as regular, continuous, and substantial involvement in a business’s activities.

 The standards for material participation include:

-There are two categories of passive activity, according to the IRS.
-The first type is rentals, including equipment and real estate; and the second type is businesses, where the individual does not materially participate on a regular, continuous, and substantial basis.
+According to the IRS, there are two categories of passive activity.
+The first type is rentals, including equipment and real estate, and the second type is businesses, in which the individual does not materially participate on a regular, continuous, and substantial basis.

 The following are considered passive activities: